Appliance Configuration

 Note

-PKI required to connect to any servers should be imported in the previous step.
+PKI required to connect to any servers should be defined in the the ssl_certificates property.

 cluster: